Gomsur/Project-EcommerceZone/README.md

 # Ecommerce-Zone

 Welcome to Ecommerce-Zone.
-We have watchs of all brands and accessories for you and your loved ones.
+We have watchs of all brands for you and your loved ones.
 Explore the local neighborhood in style & comfort on our watchs.

+Payment System: Stripe.

 ![Ecommerce-Zone](https://gomosorbucket.s3.amazonaws.com/1_Gedn9fj.webp?X-Amz-Algorithm=AWS4-HMAC-SHA256&X-Amz-Credential=AKIAYS2NU2KI4WCNJTEX%2F20240114%2Feu-north-1%2Fs3%2Faws4_request&X-Amz-Date=20240114T090443Z&X-Amz-Expires=3600&X-Amz-SignedHeaders=host&X-Amz-Signature=1a368d8a1cd99e7229f979f0e8bbd17aca8b8c5010e5e2fc1040760d17417684)